keijiro/KlakNDI/README.md

 low latency, more memory efficient and better quality.
 It's recommended using Spout/Syphon unless multiple computers are involved.

-### The plugin works slow with dedicated graphics
+### The plugin works slow on MacBook

-It was observed that the plugin worked significantly slow on some MacBook models with dedicated graphics.
+It was observed that the plugin worked significantly slow on some MacBook devices with dedicated graphics.
 It's probably improved by switching to integrated graphics.
 From Unity 2018.3, GPU in use can be implicitly selected in the Preferences panel.
-It's recommended to change it when slowdown is observed.
+Please try changing it when significant slowdown is observed.

 License